filefilego/documentation/src/docs/consensus.md

 ## Why not Proof-of-Work

-New blockchains suchs as filefilego are in risk of PoW-based attacks such as 51% attack where the blockchain can be reverted to exclude specific transactions.
-In simple words, these days its common to access huge amount of computing power and therefore perform 51% attacks.
-There are other reasons for not using PoW, which goes back to the `PoW vs PoS` debates.
+Newer blockchains, like FileFileGo, are vulnerable to attacks based on Proof of Work (PoW), such as the 51% attack, where the attacker can use a majority of the computing power to reverse transactions on the blockchain.
+This is because large pools of computing power are easily accessible these days, making such attacks feasible.
+In addition to the risk of such attacks, there are other factors that make PoW less desirable when compared to other consensus mechanisms such as Proof of Stake (PoS), which is the subject of ongoing debates.